sylverb/game-and-watch-retro-go/README.md

 ### Other features
 Here some other features you can edit the rom define file to custom by youself.
-Before you run `make flash`, please run `make romdef` then you can get some romdef file in `roms` folder as `gb.json` `nes.json` ..etc.
+Before you run `make flash_gnwmanager` or `make flash`, please run `make romdef` then you can get some romdef file in `roms` folder as `gb.json` `nes.json` ..etc.
 Edit this files then you can custom the follow feature.

 Use `make ROMINFOCODE=[ascii|?]` to set charset of rominfo sourcecode to enabled local language support.